How to Avoid Hiring a Vampire

 Seriously.
 Vampires can be such a drain on your organization that you probably want to avoid hiring them at all costs.
-So I’m going to share some subtle techniques we use to ward off vampires in the early employee selection stages.
+So I’m going to share some subtle techniques we use to ward off vampires.

 Is This Discrimination?
 Yes.
-You are walking a thin line here.
+You’re walking a thin line here.
 To avoid an embarrassing vampire discrimination charge, treat everyone the same and never ask a job candidate point blank if they are are vampire.

 Vampires are people too (or at least they used to be).
 Not all of them are evil.
 That’s why I included a “Benefits of Hiring Vampires” section later in this post.